3270 Extended Data Stream

 unchanged to the terminal equipment.
 Even a TPUT FULLSCR, though it

-allows the transmission of basic 3270 orders, will still perform some
+allows the transmission of basic 3270 orders, will still perform

 translation of output code points.
-SA orders can be used with TPUT FULLSCR, while SFE and MF
+SA orders can be used with TPUT FULLSCR, while SFE

 orders cannot because the attribute-value pair count undergoes

 translation to another bit pattern.
-In other words, code points like
+In other words, code points

 x'01', x'02' and x'03' are not sent untranslated by TPUT FULLSCR.